pschool-in/curriculum/content/grammar/new-topics/adjective.5.md

 1."Many" people gathered near an accident.
 2."Few" people attended the meeting.

-Adjectives of Number: They describe about the number of people, things or palces spoken of.
+Adjectives of Number: They describe the number of people, things or places spoken of.
 For example:
 1. I bought "two" shirts for Diwali.
 2. I saw "three" parrots on the branch.